Yasmani Grandal Player Props: White Sox vs. Athletics

 Yasmani Grandal At The Plate

-- In 9.1% of his games this season, he has hit a home run, and 2.5% of his trips to the dish.
+- In six games this season, he has hit a long ball (9.0%, and 2.5% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.